>AdBlue: Why does my car need it?

-Many cars, therefore, will go either into a reduced power mode also known as a limp home mode or refuse to start together, if no AdBlue is present.
+Many cars, therefore, will go either into a reduced power mode, also known as a limp home mode or refuse to start together if no AdBlue is present.

 What happens if you put diesel in an AdBlue tank?

-Diesel Exhaust Fuels are specifically designed to be used in a separate system from regular diesel fuel.
+This is a costly mistake, as diesel Exhaust Fuels are specifically designed to be used in a separate system from regular diesel fuel.
 The AdBlue should not enter the engine under any circumstances.

 If you accidentally put AdBlue in your diesel tank, call your emergency roadside assistance as soon as possible, and don’t drive the car more than absolutely necessary.

 A small amount of AdBlue could probably be diluted into the fuel to cause no issue, but it’s best to get a professional opinion in your particular situation.

 Related Reading: How To Know If DPF Is Blocked